-When you plan the capacity of the vSAN datastore, not including the number of virtual machines and the size of their VMDK files, you must consider the Primary level of failures to tolerate and the Failure tolerance method attributes of the virtual machine storage policies for the cluster.
+When you plan the capacity of the vSAN datastore, not including the number of virtual machines and the size of their VMDK files, you must consider the Failures to tolerate of the virtual machine storage policies for the cluster.

-The Primary level of failures to tolerate has an important role when you plan and size storage capacity for vSAN.
+The Failures to tolerate has an important role when you plan and size storage capacity for vSAN.
 Based on the availability requirements of a virtual machine, the setting might result in doubled consumption or more, compared with the consumption of a virtual machine and its individual devices.

-For example, if the Failure tolerance method is set to RAID-1 (Mirroring) - Performance and the Primary level of failures to tolerate (PFTT) is set to 1, virtual machines can use about 50 percent of the raw capacity.
-If the PFTT is set to 2, the usable capacity is about 33 percent.
-If the PFTT is set to 3, the usable capacity is about 25 percent.
+For example, if the Failure tolerance method is set to RAID-1 (Mirroring) - Performance and the Failures to tolerate (FTT) is set to 1, virtual machines can use about 50 percent of the raw capacity.
+If the FTT is set to 2, the usable capacity is about 33 percent.
+If the FTT is set to 3, the usable capacity is about 25 percent.

-But if the Failure tolerance method is set to RAID-5/6 (Erasure Coding) - Capacity and the PFTT is set to 1, virtual machines can use about 75 percent of the raw capacity.
-If the PFTT is set to 2, the usable capacity is about 67 percent.
+But if the Failure tolerance method is set to RAID-5/6 (Erasure Coding) - Capacity and the FTT is set to 1, virtual machines can use about 75 percent of the raw capacity.
+If the FTT is set to 2, the usable capacity is about 67 percent.
 For more information about RAID 5/6, see Administering VMware vSAN.

 For information about the attributes in a vSAN storage policy, see Administering VMware vSAN.

 Plan the capacity required for the virtual machines in a cluster with RAID 1 mirroring based on the following criteria: